 There are 5 main steps to become an ALTE Full Member:

-The standard procedure for an organisation to join ALTE requires becoming an ALTE Associate Member (previously an 'Institutional Affiliate') in the first instance.
+The standard procedure for an organisation to join ALTE requires becoming an ALTE Associate Member in the first instance.
 Please visit the page on becoming an ALTE Associate Member for more information about this step, including the application form.

 Organisations should be an Associate Member for a period of one year before applying for full membership.

-Before an ALTE Associate Member can submit their application to undergo an ALTE audit and become an ALTE Full Member, they need to attend at least two ALTE events (conferences, SIG meetings, courses), and at least one of them needs to be one of the biannual ALTE meeting and conference.
+Before an ALTE Associate Member can submit their application to undergo an ALTE audit and become an ALTE Full Member, they need to get involved in the life of the association, e.g. by attending ALTE events (conferences, SIG meetings, courses).

 Attending ALTE events and actively participating in the life of the Association is an important part of being an ALTE Associate Member and this will be taken into account by the Board of Trustees when reviewing the applications to become ALTE Full Member.
 Furthermore, it is not possible to start the procedure to apply for ALTE full membership, as per point 3 below, until at least one of the representatives of the organisation has attended the Orientation to ALTE Audit System session – failure to attend the ‘Orientation to the ALTE Audit System’ session will delay the process of applying for the ALTE audit, which is a pre-requisite to become an ALTE Full Member.

 Before any organisation can apply for ALTE Full Membership status, the Board of Trustees will check that the organisation fulfils the requirements listed above.
 Please check that your organisation fulfils these criteria, and then request the ALTE Full Membership application form from the ALTE Secretariat.